 1. How Many Social Media Users are in Latin America?

-According to a study on social media usage in Latin America between 2018 and 2019 by Statistica, approximately 84.5% of the Latin American populus are active social media users.
+According to a 2022 study by Insider Intelligence, approximately 400 million of the Latin American populus are active social media users.

 2. What Are The Most Popular Social Media Sites In Latin America?

-Where are these 500 million people spending their time online?
-Certainly, it’s not only to work or make a living –so, where are they scrolling
+Where are these 400 million people spending their time online?
+Certainly, it’s not only to work or make a living –so, where are they scrolling?

 The most popular social media sites in Latin America are: